 Take It Out On “Them”

-In having to confront the big unavoidable truth that one day, my time will be up, any trace of mistrust I was harboring towards life has been rising to the surface.
+In gently confronting the big unavoidable truth that one day, my time will be up, any trace of mistrust I was harboring towards life has been rising to the surface.
 I can take it out on the politicians, global warming and corporate bullies and blame them for bringing closer, the menacing threat of death into my world.

-The committee in my head can sound off things like “If only everyone consumed and littered less and recycled more and tithed to good causes, the planet wouldn’t be in this mess!”.
+The committee in my head can sound off things like “If only everyone consumed less, recycled more and tithed to good causes, the planet wouldn’t be in this mess!”.

 Let’s Get Real

 Of course indulging those thoughts only further mire me in a sense of powerlessness and victimization and when I’m really honest with myself I recognize that when that final moment comes for me, the only solace I’ll have is …